Garden & Pool

 While Epsom salt can help boost the growth of your pepper plants, it is not a cure-all for pests and diseases.
 Keep an eye out for common pepper plant pests like slugs and aphids, and be sure to take appropriate measures to control them.

-Similarly, if your pepper plants are suffering from diseases like blossom end rot, Epsom salt may not be the solution.
-In these cases, it is important to address the underlying issue before applying Epsom salt.
+If your pepper plants are suffering from diseases like blossom end rot, gardeners do not consider Epsom salt to be the solution to this disease.

 While Epsom salt can be beneficial for pepper plants, it is important to use it with caution when starting seeds.
 Applying Epsom salt directly to pepper seeds can cause them to dry out and become damaged.
-Instead, it is best to apply Epsom salt to the soil around your pepper seedlings once they have sprouted.
+Instead, it is best to apply Epsom salt to the soil around your pepper seedlings when you are transplanting or thinning.
+If you are starting your seeds in a planting mix, it is unlikely that you need to add Epsom Salt at this point – check the label on the nutrients supplied by the planting mix.

 By keeping these precautions in mind, you can safely and effectively use Epsom salt to boost the growth of your pepper plants.